 2025 Statewide Solid Waste and Materials Management Plan Implementation

-Continue to monitor Class I landfill development, usage, and remaining capacity.
+Is your local government monitoring the capacity of the Class I landfills you use?
 No (Re-TRAC will show nothing, qualifying statement below)

 This activity is the purview of the State of Tennessee.